-The main risks arising from the Company's financial instruments are credit risk, liquidity risk, interest rate risk, currency risk and market price risk related to publicly-traded investments.
-These risks arise from exposures that occur in the normal course of business and are managed on a consolidated Company basis.
+The main risks arising from the Company's financial instruments are credit risk, liquidity risk, interest rate risk, and currency risk.
+These risks arise from exposures that occur in the normal course of business and are managed on a consolidated basis.